 They’re not the only monuments in the city, to be sure.
 There’s A.P.
 Hill on Northside and Harry Byrd on the Capitol Grounds, not far from Washington surrounded by his Praetorian Guard.

-But this exhibition is looking hard at five Confederates who mean very different things to different people.
+But this exhibition is looking hard at five Confederates who mean different things to different people.
 “It’s not directly challenging Monument Avenue, but challenging people to think about the monuments,” he says. ”It’s an opportunity to see how others view Richmond and Monument Avenue.”

 For more, go here.